Last updated: May 2017. It’s not fair, isn’t it?

 If you feel irritation on one side (like the abdomen) you may feel it on the other side too – your lower back – just as easily.

-As always, there are a few possible causes for menstrual lower back pain:
+Here are the possible causes for lower back pain during menstruation:

 1. Contractions in the Uterus